 Most millennials feel that their jobs are in jeopardy due to AI.
 The number of millennials who think they won’t have jobs left when they grow up has increased from four in ten to five in ten people.
 Even the number of current staff members fear the loss of their jobs in 2 to 3 years has increased from thirty people in one hundred to thirty-nine people in one hundred over the last two years.
 Overall, the total number of people who think their skills are bound to become redundant in two years’ time has increased by one in ten people.

 Benefits of emotional intelligence to the business

 Emotional intelligence can have a role in the success of a business.
 Staff with a higher degree of emotional intelligence tend to bring about greater benefits to the organization.
 The research found out that more than half of the businesses have claimed improvements in multiple sectors including productivity and market share as well as higher employee satisfaction.
 Even in the sales sector, sales managers with many staff members in many organizations believe that their skills are about to become redundant shortly when automation and artificial intelligence takes over their companies.
 Higher emotional intelligence has been successful in selling more services than the ones with lower skills.
 Isn’t it obvious that an emotional and more intelligent staff is more likely to form better working relationships with the clients through the way they talk or the way they carry themselves?

 Similar to someone’s ability in mathematics, it’s not strictly confined to the way they were born.
 It depends on how well they were able to polish this skill.
 Similarly, emotional intelligence skills can be developed through practice and strategic training.

-This is the way in which the companies are moving towards creating a much more emotionally intelligent work force.
+This is how companies are moving towards creating a much more emotionally intelligent workforce.
 It is the requirement of the future and is just a matter of time before all companies will prefer such candidates over those who just focus on their technical skills.